Complete Guide to Buying a Vintage Engagement Ring December 31, 2020 – Posted in: Jewelry Blog

 The rings, or any jewelry, from this time period are incredibly rare.
-That said, a genuine Georgian-era engagement ring can still be found.
+That said, a genuine Georgian-era engagement ring can still be found if you search hard enough.
 This historical period marks the reigns of King George I-IV, hence the Georgian era.

-Jewelers created flowers, butterflies, and ribbon work.
+Georgian Jewelers loved working with flowers, halos, butterflies, and ribbon work.
 As well as other common nature motifs such as doves, acorns, and wheat stalks.
-But Grecian themes were also a standard for this era.
+Grecian themes were also a standard for this era.

 This was also when the now familiar old world cut was discovered.
 But as diamonds were not prevalent, other colorful gemstones took center stage.
 It was the era of open facets and plenty of light reflections.
 Jewelers of the time aimed to accentuate flashiness and the brilliance of the gemstones they used.

-Emeralds were incredibly popular, but so were rubies and sapphires.
+Emeralds were incredibly popular, and so were rubies and sapphires.
 Other stones you might find in Georgian vintage rings are onyx, garnet, and topaz.
 If you do find a Georgian engagement ring with diamonds, it’s generally small clusters.
-It’s never just one big stone at the center.
+It was never usually just one big stone at the center.

 Victorian Era (1837 – 1901)

 The reign of Queen Victoria was famous for many things.
 But its impact on art, design, architecture, and jewelry makes it impossible to ignore.
 Her love for her husband Albert is well-documented.
 And in many ways, it marked the design trends for engagement rings of the era.